Procedure Time30-45 min

 What mole removal options do you offer at your Surrey skin clinic?

-We offer three main types of skin tag and mole removal treatments in Surrey.
+We offer three main types of skin tag and mole removal treatments in Vancouver.
 These are:

 Laser mole removal

 Typically using our Erbium YAG (Er:YAG) laser, we are able to treat benign, flat or raised moles with this technology.
 Laser mole removal works with intense heat from light wavelengths to destroy pigmented cells in your skin – the ones that are creating the mole.

 The advantage with this solution is that it is a non-surgical way to get rid of moles.
 It causes no blood loss either, since the laser constrains blood vessels, while it does its work.
 No sutures or stitches are required with this method, either.